agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

     Financial District       11029.476944
     Name: start_distance, dtype: float64

-This function also allows me to plot the proportion of a bus route's length spent in each neighborhood.
+This function also produces the information needed to plot the proportion of a bus route's length spent in each neighborhood.
 I run this on the 38 inbound below.
-As you can see, this bus spends nearly half of its route in the Richmond district (inner + outer).
+As you can see, this bus spends nearly half of its route in the Richmond District (Inner + Outer).

 ![png]({{ site.baseurl }}/images/SF%20Muni%20-%20Elevation%20Profiles_38_0.png)